 - Tell us about deals your attorneys are working on, email email@example.com

-- To pitch us a guest expert analysis, email firstname.lastname@example.org
+- To pitch us a guest expert analysis, fill out this form or email firstname.lastname@example.org

 - To pitch us a guest op-ed, email email@example.com